decentraland/decentraland-ecs-utils/README.md

 ## Contribute

+All contributions from the community are encouraged as Pull Requests to this repository.
+Please notify of any PRs in the Decentraland Discord channels to make sure the team is aware of them.

-In order to test changes made to this repository in active scenes, do the following:
+In order to test any changes made to this library on active scenes, follow these steps:

+1. Run `npm run build` to build internal dependencies in the project folder
-1. Run `npm run link` on this repository
+2. Run `npm run link` on this repository
+3. Create a new DCL scene, or pick an existing one
+4. Install the library normally with `npm i @dcl/ecs-scene-utils -B`
+5. Import the library normally into the project with `import * as utils from '@dcl/ecs-scene-utils'`
-2. On the scene directory, after you installed the dependency, run `npm link @dcl/ecs-scene-utils`
+6. On the scene folder, run `npm link @dcl/ecs-scene-utils`
+7. Use this scene to try out any functionality you've added or changed to verify that it behaves as expected.

+> Note: When done testing, run `npm unlink @dcl/ecs-scene-utils` on your scene, so that it no longer depends on your local copy of the library.